uknwho/AMR-ETHx-Course/README.md

 # AMR-ETHx-Course
-This repository contains solved problem sets of the course Autonomous Mobile Robots in edx
+This repository contains solved problem sets of the course Autonomous Mobile Robots in edx.